mollywoodnini/ga-z270x-ug/README.md

 * SYS_FAN2: Front intake.
 Monitor CPU.
 Temp interval 3.
 Mode PWM.
 * SYS_FAN3: Rear exhaust.
 Monitor CPU.
 Temp interval 3.
 Mode Voltage.

 The fan curves are set so the front intake and rear exhaust line up nicely with the speed of the CPU fans.
+It lets the CPU get to about 45c before the curve gets steeper.
 1. This is to ensure good airflow.
 2. Less drag between fans.
 3. Hot air won't get stuck and accumulate in the case.